marcelgoh/marcelgoh.github.io/writing/index.md

 [blog post]({{ site.baseurl }}/2023/04/06/one-year-short-stories.html)
 I wrote about my first year of writing and submitting short fiction.
 I am a cofounder and editor of [Ahoy](https://ahoyliterary.github.io), a literary magazine that publishes short fiction and poetry.
-We aim to put out our inaugural issue in Spring 2024.
-If you have some poems or stories sitting in a drawer, you might consider sending them our way!
+As of July 2024, we have just put out our first issue!
+Visit our [Instagram profile](https://instagram.com/ahoyliterary) for up-to-date information on how to buy an issue or submit your own work!

 ### Published stories